framarbon/udacity-tennis/Report.md

 ### 4. Set up agent hyperparameters

 The default hyper parameters are set in the following config.
+As it can be seen, the choice for th elayer size is 128, which the possibility to add batch normalization and dropout, although they are disabled by default.

-In this case epsilon referes to the scale and decay rate of the OU noise.
+The epsilons and sigma entries refer to the scale, decay rate and deviation of the OU noise.
+Alpha and beta correspond to the hyperparameters of prioritized experience replay.

+Something worth mention is that the batch size has been heavily incremented to 1024 in order to accumulate interesting transitions during the exploration phase explained in the next section.

 ```python